 The tramways eventually disappeared from the shed at św.
 Wawrzyńca Street in late 1950s and early 1960s, and the buildings left were used for bus workshops and warehouses.

-The complex managed by the Museum of Municipal Engineering (15-17 św.
+The complex managed by the Museum of Urban Engineering (15-17 św.
 Wawrzyńca Street) includes:

 a) narrow-gauge tramway shed (D1 hall)